 - Adhesive squares

 To start with you will cut crest shape banner pieces with your Harvest double-sided cardstock.
-I used my paper trimmer to cut my paper into a 4″ strip.
+Cut the paper into a 4″ strip using a paper trimmer.
 I chose a different pattern paper for each banner shape for a total of 8 crests.

 I then placed the bottom edge of the cardstock into the banner punch board at the top.
 You will want to line up the sides of your paper with the vertical white lines at the number 4 on each side.
 Align the bottom edge of the paper on the blue horizontal line at the 7.5 mark.

 Use the blade to cut your paper first from the left side of the guide.

 Then use the blade to cut from the right side of the guide.

 Remove your paper and trim the overall crest banner piece to 6″ long.
 Punch a hole in either side of the top of your banner using your punchboard hole punch.